nikitacs16/xlift_dst/multiwoz_sumbt/README.md

 For installation of ConvLab and further details please refer to the [source repository](https://github.com/thu-coai/ConvLab-2).

 ### Training
 We have added use of config files to faciliate easier experiment setup.
-A sample config.json file has been uploaded.
+Sample config.json files have been uploaded.
+Please edit the fields under `bert_model` and `bert_model_name` in the `config.json` to the corresponding pre-trained/intermediate-fine-tuded multilinugal models.

+`config_en_state.json` for experiments from source language En to target language Zh

+`config_zh_state.json` for experiments from source language Zh to target language En

 To train the model: